wikimedia-gadgets/twinkle/README.md

     ./sync.pl --base User:Foobar --push twinkle.js morebits.js ...

-There is also a `deploy` command to deploy Twinkle files live to their MediaWiki:Gadget locations.
+There is also a `deploy` command for interface-admins to deploy Twinkle files live to their MediaWiki:Gadget locations.
+You will need to set up a bot password at [Special:BotPasswords][special_botpass].

     ./sync.pl --deploy twinkle.js morebits.js ...